Kw0ngk4n/WS-Neue/README.md

 ## Installation
-1. Unzip and put the **font_update.ini and PNG** files into the root of your goggle's SD card.
+~~1.
+Unzip and put the **font_update.ini and PNG** files into the root of your goggle's SD card.
-2. Perform a **Font Update** in your goggles menu.
+2. Perform a **Font Update** in your goggles menu.~~
+1. Follow whatever file structure suitable for the firmware you use.
+(35.xx.xx and after)
+2. ???
 3. Send it!

 ### Notes:
 If you have previously installed other font(s) you may need to edit the **font_update.ini** to accommodate new font(s).